rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 solution would be available within the next two years, so that's a total of 16 out of 22 that expect some kind of solution within two years.

-  * Note: One respondant noted that the two year threshold embedded in the survey was an "odd timeframe."
+  * Note: One respondent noted that the two year threshold embedded in the survey was an "odd timeframe."
 I do not disagree with that remark.
 The reality is that I was trying to find a happy medium between two extremes: short timeframes don't allow enough time for significant work to be